JSingh1130/Referral_System/README.md

 ---

+## Screenshots and Visuals
+For detailed visuals of the project, including screenshots of the user interface and database, please refer to the images.pdf file included in the project.

 ## WebSocket Real-Time Earnings Updates

 **Socket.IO** is used to send **real-time updates** to the frontend when earnings are updated.